nus-cs2103-AY2425S1/tp/docs/DeveloperGuide.md

 1. Staff <u>lists elderly contacts by priority (UC02)</u>.
 2. Staff inputs INDEX or NRIC of elderly they want to know the call history of.
-3. ContactMate updates view to show a list of calls made to a specific elderly
+3. ContactMate updates view to show a list of calls (includes dates and notes) made to a specific elderly.

 	Use case ends.